gvwilson/thirdbit/src/fiction/makers-return/index.md

 but from the way she was shrugging free of the two-legged bot, Violet guessed she was all right.

 "Another ark?"
-Doctor Meadows suggested.
+Doctor Szego suggested.
 "Or perhaps some people stayed behind after all."

 Captain Leung sat back in his seat, frowning.